Eyewa/eyewa-go-lib/metrics/README.md

 ---
 # Best practice on adding metrics instrumentation within a microservice
 Instruments should be defined under a custom struct.
-The custom struct should be initialized at the start of a service in the `main` goroutine - this will provide clarity and readability, as well as track which metrics are used for the service. initialized on top of the service.
-It is better for readibility and tracking which metrics are used for the service.
+The custom struct should be initialized at the start of a service in the `main` goroutine - this will provide clarity and readability, as well as track which metrics are used for the service.

 ## Defining custom instruments under a struct
 ```go